 Eastern Medicine focuses on balance in the body by using the 5 Elements – Wood, Fire, Earth, Metal and Water – and Yin & Yang to prevent disease and heal.
 Human and animal health are influenced by each element; and every dog has a unique set of personality traits that aligns with one of these elements.
 By taking a questionnaire on the Chi Dog website, customers can identify their dog’s personal Chi Element, ensuring that they receive the most beneficial of the 5 diets for their type.

 Dr. Susan Bohrer has been a practicing veterinarian for 14 years.
-As Susan began studying and practicing Chinese Medicine Food Therapy, she began seeing immense improvements in her patient’s health.
-Certified in veterinary acupuncture, she has been integrating Eastern Medicine therapies alongside her husband, Dr. Chris Berg, at their practice for the past 9 years.
-Dr. Chris Berg has been a small animal practice owner and veterinarian for 16 years.
-Traditionally trained in Western Medicine, Chris became a believer in elemental principles after witnessing the positive effects that Susan was achieving.
-Together, through the implementation of a freshly-cooked natural food diet personalized to their patient’s Chi element, in tandem with traditional treatments, the duo successfully healed their patients, including a severely-ill female-spayed Pomeranian named Niki.
+As Dr. Bohrer began studying and practicing Chinese Medicine Food Therapy, she began seeing immense improvements in her patient’s health.
+Certified in veterinary acupuncture, she has been integrating Eastern Medicine therapies alongside her partner, Dr. Chris Berg, at their practice for the past 9 years.
+Dr. Berg has been a small animal practice owner and veterinarian for 16 years.
+Traditionally trained in Western Medicine, Dr, Berg became a believer in elemental principles after witnessing the positive effects that Dr, Bohrer was achieving.
+Together, through the implementation of a freshly-cooked natural food diet personalized to their patient’s Chi element, in tandem with traditional treatments, the duo successfully healed their patients.

 “Feeding real foods, which are balanced to your dog, is the single greatest thing you can do to improve your dog’s health.
 On a daily basis, we see tons of pets, all presenting for different issues, and it’s outstanding to us how many of those problems could simply have been prevented by a better diet,” says Chris Berg.